 Gregory C. Gray

-Much of his work has involved identifying risk factors for occupational diseases, particularly for infectious diseases.
+Much of his work has involved identifying risk factors for occupational diseases, particularly for respiratory virus infections.
 He has studied numerous occupational groups including farmers, animal breeders, veterinarians, military personnel, turkey workers, poultry workers, horse workers, hunters, and pig workers.
-A strong supporter for the One Health approach, he has won multiple One Health research and training grants, established two centers of One Health (USA & Romania) and developed 4 graduate programs in One Health (PhD, MHS, and certificate).
+A strong supporter for the One Health approach, he has won multiple One Health research and training grants, helped to established centers of One Health (USA, Romania, China) and developed 4 graduate programs in One Health (PhD, MHS, and certificate).